Investor FAQs for the Land Commercialization Initiative

 • The risk of competition from other investors

-Investors can mitigate the risks associated with participating in the LCI by:
+Investors can mitigate potential risks by:

 • Conducting thorough due diligence